FauziFadhi/node-basecode/README.md

  - - - core // `place for model if you has 2 or more database, and place your core data to this folder`
  - - - log // `place to this folder all model for log if you has seperate database for logging`
  - - utils
- - - - constant `create new file of constant into this folder based on context of your constant`
+ - - - constant // `create new file of constant into this folder based on context of your constant`
- - - - - index `export all constant file that your created here`
+ - - - - index // `export all constant file that your created here`
- - - - - auth `place all constant that has content for authentication here`
+ - - - - auth // `place all constant that has content for authentication here`
+ - - - decorator // `place your decorator file here`
- - - - enum `create new file of enum here`
+ - - - enum // `create new file of enum here`
  - - - - file
- - - - ErrorCode `place your error code file here`
+ - - - error // `place your error code file here`
+ - - - - index // `place your error code for general context`
+ - - - - auth // `place your error code and message for authorization context`
- - - - - payment `place your error code for payment context here`
+ - - - - payment // `place your error code for payment context`
+ - - - exception // `place your exception file here`
- - - - all-exception-filter.ts `all of your error going to this file before returned to frontend`
+ - - - - all-exception-filter.ts // `all of your error going to this file before returned to frontend`
+ - - - helper // `place your helper file here`